Started Business with Cash Journal entry is probably the initial accounting transaction.

 We will record the entry by debiting cash and crediting capital accounts.

-Personal and real accounts will not close down in a year, and these will have a running balance.
+Personal and real accounts will not close in a year and will have a running balance.
 So, we will carry forward the assets and liabilities GL accounts to the following year.
 We need to bring in the cash balance from the previous year.
-Nowadays.
-The accounting packages have a feature to bring those balances into the current year automatically.
+Nowadays, the accounting packages have a feature to automatically bring those balances into the current year.

 We need to debit the Cash GL as the inflow of funds increases its balance.